 Three CM Levels

-In the book, Software Configuration Management Implementation Roadmap , Mario Moreira, defines a structure for the level where the CM tasks can be aligned.
-These levels include the Application Level, Project Level, and the Organization Level.
-At the Application level, the CM tasks build or improve a CM infrastructure.
+At the application level, the CM tasks build or improve a CM infrastructure.
 CM tasks at this level do not directly involve getting a project release out to market (e.g., to its destination), but involves CM tasks focused on building the infrastructure and processes that can support an engineering project lifecycle.

-At the Organization level, the CM tasks define CM consistency across an workplace such as standard policy, budget, personnel structure, and terminology.
+At the organization level, the CM tasks define CM consistency across a workplace such as standard policy, budget, personnel structure, and terminology.

 Defining the CM Levels